MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/devops-deployment-model.md

 In this scenario, the following configuration is assumed:

-- Single Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test, and Production Environments
+- Single Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test, and Production Environments.

 - Single Shared Azure DevOps where all Makers collaborate on Solutions.

-## Power Platform 1 to Many DevOps
+## Power Platform 1 to many DevOps

 In this scenario, the following configuration is assumed:

-- Single Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test, and Production Environments
+- Single Power Platform Advanced Maker Deployment with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test, and Production Environments.

 - Multiple Azure DevOps for different teams or Business Units.

-- Each Azure DevOps organization can have a different set of users protected buy different Role-Based Access Security Rules
+- Each Azure DevOps organization can have a different set of users protected buy different Role-Based Access Security Rules.

 - Multiple pipelines can be defined and used at an Azure DevOps level that allows solutions to be deployed to different validation, test, and production environments.

-## Multiple Power Platform Environments and DevOps
+## Multiple Power Platform environments and DevOps

 This scenario is not a recommended deployment model as it requires the deployment and management of multiple AA4PP deployments within the organization.

 In this scenario, the following configuration is assumed:

-- Multiple Power Platform Advanced Maker Deployments with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test, and Production Environments
+- Multiple Power Platform Advanced Maker Deployments with Shared Power Platform Environments for the Advanced Maker Canvas Application, Validation, Test, and Production Environments.

-- Multiple Azure DevOps for different teams or Business Units
+- Multiple Azure DevOps for different teams or business units.

-- Each Azure DevOps organization can have a different set of users protected buy different Role-Based Access Security Rules
+- Each Azure DevOps organization can have a different set of users protected buy different role-based access security rules.

 [!INCLUDE[footer-include](../../../../../includes/footer-banner.md)]